 PPD may be mixed with henna for temporary tattoos.
 People who are allergic to PPD will react to these tattoos.
 In bad reactions, scars may result.

-Perfumes, lotions and cosmetics are common causes of allergic contact rashes.
+Perfumes, lotions and cosmetics are common causes of allergic contact rash.
 Some people are sensitive to the fragrance chemicals.
 People with fragrance allergy can use fragrance-free products.
 “Unscented” products, though, may still have a “masking” fragrance to cover up the smell of the chemicals.
 Other people are sensitive to one or more preservatives that prevent skin care and personal care products from spoiling.

 Often, you will need allergy skin tests called patch tests.
 Patch tests are a safe, easy way to detect contact allergies.
 Patch tests differ from intradermal (injection), prick, or scratch skin tests, which put the allergen into the skin.
 In patch tests, the dermatologist puts small amounts of your suspected allergens on strips of tape and applies these strips on the skin.
 After two days, the doctor removes the strips.
 A red spot at the site of the patch shows an allergy.